January 5, 2021

 The pandemic crisis has revealed a painful truth—nowhere healthcare systems were fully prepared for the emergency.
 Consequently, going back to the old inefficient practices makes no sense.

 While extensive data sharing in the scientific community may slow down, the use of cloud tech for medical data storage is likely to persist.
 After all, the pandemic has taught us yet another bitter lesson: data is the king, and when it is siloed, clinicians and researchers may have difficulties making informed decisions to provide quality care.
-The cloud can scale up data processing, storage, and analytical capabilities of hospitals, research labs, and more in no time.
+The cloud can scale up data processing, storage, and analytical capabilities of smart hospitals, research labs, and more in no time.
 For instance, Huawei deployed a cloud-based AI-powered diagnostic tool in an Ecuadorian hospital in only 14 hours.

 But what about telehealth that has flourished during the pandemic?
 According to the McKinsey COVID-19 Consumer Survey of May, 2020, over 70% of patients are ready to proceed with getting quality care from the comfort and security of their homes.
 Besides, the tech has won providers’ trust too, with 64% of the interviewed comfortable using it.